itaibenamram/banggod_cash_grab_automation/README.md

 - The bot can now do the "15 seconds browsing" and "random product" dailies and will check after every deposit if dailies needs to be done/finished.
 - Activting the script requires a "continue affirmation" after login, simply press `y` when requested (please ensure you are logged in), this was added due to Banggood's bot protection.

+## Upcoming updates:
+- enable the option to run the script without the need to affirm you're logged in.
+- enable the option to run the script withouth logs.

-### Please consider staring the repository!
+#### Please consider :star:ing the repository!
-If you're using my project, please consider :star: the project